hasura/agentic-data-access-benchmark/README.md

 ## Prior Art and Motivation

-The landscape of AI benchmarks has evolved significantly over the past decade.
-Early benchmarks like SQuAD[^1] and TriviaQA[^2] focused on question-answering capabilities of models over public text.
-More recent benchmarks like MMLU[^3] and Big-Bench[^4] evaluate broader reasoning capabilities and tool use.
-Agent-focused benchmarks such as AgentBench[^5] assess the ability of AI systems to execute complex tasks through tool interaction.
+(LLM benchmarks)The landscape of AI benchmarks has evolved significantly over the past decade.
+Early benchmarks like SQuAD[^1], TriviaQA[^2], NaturalQuestions focused on question-answering capabilities of language models over public information.
+With the advent of Large Language Models, these benchmarks have already been reasonly surpassed.
+More recent benchmarks like MMLU[^3], Big-Bench Hard [^4] and SimpleQA evaluate broader reasoning and language understanding capabilities more appropriate for testing LLMs.

-Augmented language models[^29] are models which depend on external system augmentation to produce grounded results.
+(LLM + External system benchmarks) The above benchmarks test the AI capability over data that is implicitly present in the parameters of the model.
+There are several benchmarks which evaluate AI capability over tasks which are external to the knowledge in the LLMs.
+Most of these fall into 2 categories: retrieval-augmented approaches and tool use.
+In retrieval-augmented approaches, the response processing first goes through a step of relevant retrieval of data which is then augmented to the input for greater groundedness.
+Existing open-domain benchmarks like TriviaQA and NaturalQuestions mentioned above have also benefitted from explicit retrieval-augmentation [Realm, RAG] using vector-search based methods on Wikipedia corpus.
+Other more advanced datasets include FRAMES, CRAG, etc. In contrast, tool use is a mechanism in which the LLM can request for tools that perform specific tasks on the fly [Toolformer], [ReAct],  - these tools can be calculator tools or web search tool and others.
+ToolQA, APIbench, etc are datasets which help evalualte the capability.
+Tool use in a sense is a superset where we also rely on the LLM to reason and plan for using the tool.
+We can also consider most other external system techniques like text-to-sql as a subset of tool use mechanism.

+(benchmarks for enterprises?)
 However, these benchmarks have significant limitations when it comes to enterprise settings:

 1. **Public vs. Private Data**: Most existing benchmarks focus on public knowledge rather than private organizational data.
 While OpenAI's SimpleQA[^6] addresses factuality, it doesn't capture the challenges of accessing and processing private enterprise data.
 AKA open domain vs closed domain